 If you have tried and failed to make your cat respond to your voice, you can try out some tricks.
 For instance, if your pet does not respond to your voice, try to win them over with the help of a toy or one of their favorite food items.
 Your cat will start responding to your mannerisms in no time.

 If you have adopted a cat that already has a name, then the best thing to do would be not to change the name.
 If you change the name, your pet might get confused and fail to respond to your calls.

 Is it Possible that Cats Show Positive Responses to Certain Names?

 People have researched a lot about cats and their responses to names.
 Research has shown that cats tend to pay attention to names that are shorter in length.
 Also, names that have an “eye” sound at the end generate more positive responses in cats.
 So, if you are thinking about cat names, you can go ahead with names such as “Ivy,” “Daisy,” “Chloe,” and so on.

 Once you have decided on the name, make sure to use it consistently without fail.
 If you do so, your cat will get used to the habit and start giving better responses.

 Why Do Cats Tend to Ignore Their Owners Sometimes?

 It is not unusual for cats to often ignore the people around them.
-It can happen due to a lot of reasons.
 Maybe, your cat is preoccupied with some activity such as playing or eating.
 It is even possible that your cat is giving you the cold shoulder.